 - 1. What is the difference between LAN and WAN? - 2.
 What are the advantages and disadvantages of WLAN? - 3.
 What are the differences between Peer-to-Peer and Client/Server Networks? - 4.
-Explain the following terms: - a.
-HUB - b.
-ROUTER - c.
-SWITCH - d.
-ISDN - 5.
+Explain the following terms: - HUB - ROUTER - SWITCH - ISDN - 5.
 Peer-to-Peer and Client/Server Networks?
-Which is better ? - 6.
+Which is better? - 6.
 What are the advantages of networking students? - 7.
 Main challenges of installing a School Network?